azoff/truman/README.md

 - Document functions
 - What happens when a socket fails?
 - Autoscaling drawers?
+- Autoscaling desks?
+  + Send delay notification on scale up or down to protect guarantee.
 - Ensure pcntl and sockets are installed on target dist

 [1]:http://abhinavsingh.com/blog/2008/11/how-does-php-echos-a-hello-world-behind-the-scene/